 Code: 43239 only.

 Same-day E/M?
-Bill only if the visit is significant & separately identifiable beyond the usual pre/post work of a minor procedure—then append modifier 25.
+Bill only if the visit is significant & separately identifiable beyond the usual pre/post work of a minor procedure, then append modifier 25.
 Avoid auto-adding it.
+Document distinct HPI, assessment, and plan for the E/M service.

 Scenario: Severe narrowing stops the scope before reaching the duodenum; no therapy performed.